carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 ## admin.py

-Here is the last step before deploy the Django's app!
+Here is the last step before deploying the Django's app!

 The **admin.py** files for both the **api** and **music_player_app** apps play a crucial role in managing the data models through the Django admin interface.
 They are responsible for registering models with Django's admin site, providing a user-friendly interface for performing CRUD operations on these models.
 This is directly related to the database, as each model represents a table in the database, and CRUD operations modify the data stored in these tables.
 | **App Folder**          | **Models Registered in admin.py**             |